My Pet Died and I Can't Stop Crying

 It can be easy to think, I must be going crazy for crying so much.
 In the back of our minds, some believe that they shouldn't be grieving so much for a pet, which is made worse by the cultural stigma associated with grief and losing our companion animals.

-In order to begin the healing process, we must sit with our emotions and allow ourselves to process.
+In order to begin the healing process, we must sit with our emotions and allow ourselves to process them.
 To experience the pain means that the connection we shared was real, was powerful, and that connection and memories shared are something that's never lost.